Frequently Asked Questions for our Lawyers

 Our attorney’s fees tend to vary on a case by case basis, depending on the complexity of the situation.
-We offer free consultations for all criminal, traffic, personal injury, workers’ compensation, and social security disability matters where we can discuss the details of your costs and potential costs.
+We offer free consultations for all criminal, traffic, personal injury, and workers’ compensation, matters where we can discuss the details of your costs and potential costs.

 Is there a consultation fee for family matters?

 Yes.
 We charge a consultation fee for all family law cases.
 Consultations are by appointment only.
 Please contact our office for further information and to schedule a consultation.